Aliases for ABCD2 Gene

 GeneCards Summary for ABCD2 Gene

 ABCD2 (ATP Binding Cassette Subfamily D Member 2) is a Protein Coding gene.
 Diseases associated with ABCD2 include adrenoleukodystrophy and demyelinating disease.
-Among its related pathways are Transport of glucose and other sugars, bile salts and organic acids, metal ions and amine compounds and Nuclear receptors in lipid metabolism and toxicity.
+Among its related pathways are ABC-family proteins mediated transport and Peroxisome.
 GO annotations related to this gene include protein homodimerization activity and ATPase activity, coupled to transmembrane movement of substances.
 An important paralog of this gene is ABCD3.

 UniProtKB/Swiss-Prot for ABCD2 Gene